Automox Remote Tools with Splashtop – Full User Guide

 - Screen Recording / Remote Desktop

-- Microphone (Optional)
+- Microphone (optional)

-- Full Disk Access (Optional)
+- Full Disk Access (required for bidirectional file transfer)

 - Locate Splashtop Streamer and toggle permissions on.